 But government agencies need to walk a fine line in building out the electric vehicle charging infrastructure.
 The government is keen on eliminating “range anxiety” — the fear that an electric vehicle might run out of battery power before it can be recharged — that could discourage consumers from buying electric vehicles.
 (Extended range vehicles such as the Chevrolet Volt can tap the gas tank, so it’s less of a concern.)

+Chip in a few dollars a month to help support independent cleantech coverage that helps to accelerate the cleantech revolution!
 But if charging is readily available for free or at very low cost it could discourage the private sector from getting involved.
 The actual cost of the electricity to recharge a vehicle is on the order of $1 or so, depending on where you live.
 Charging equipment companies such as Coulomb want to sell to retail establishments, such as restaurants, shopping malls, and parking garages that would recoup their investment by charging access fees.
 (To date there’s been little investment in private charging stations, which is understandable as the vehicles won’t arrive for another year.)